5 more die of COVID-19 in Minnesota; hospitalizations decline

-Five more people have died of COVID-19 in Minnesota, health officials reported Sunday.
+Five more people have died of COVID-19 in Minnesota, health officials reported Sunday, all of them residents of congregate care facilities.

-The net count for positive test results grew by 519 confirmed cases in the two days, bringing the total to 38,136 overall.
+The net count for positive test results grew by 519 confirmed cases since Friday, bringing the total to 38,136 overall.
+The latest figures cover two days worth of data, since the Health Department did not release numbers on Saturday, July 4.

-A total of 253 people require hospitalization, compared with 270 at Friday’s data release, the Health Department said.
-(The state did not release data on Saturday due to the July 4 holiday.)
+A total of 253 people require hospitalization, compared with 270 at Friday's data release, the Health Department said.
 The latest numbers show 132 patients required intensive care, unchanged from the number of ICU patients reported on Friday.

 Daily tallies for hospitalized patients in Minnesota have been trending down in recent weeks.